Clint Eastwood (song): Live versions

 For some live performances of the song, alternative rappers are used.
 At the Brit Awards 2002, the original version was performed, with Phi Life Cypher.
 For the 2005 Demon Detour Live shows, a version of the song featuring De La Soul, who have also appeared on "Feel Good Inc." and "Superfast Jellyfish", and Bootie Brown, who has also appeared on "Dirty Harry", was written and recorded.
 This version was released on the CD single of "Dare".
 During the Escape to Plastic Beach Tour, a third version of the track, featuring British rapper Tinie Tempah, was written and performed.
 During July 2010, when Tempah was unable to make tour performances, a fourth version of the song, featuring Tempah's verses performed by British grime MCs Kano and Bashy, was devised.
+Kano used verses from his song 'Bassment', which was originally recorded for Plastic Beach.
 Snoop Dogg also performed a rap during the group's 2010 Glastonbury performance.
-During the group's Asian tour dates, a fifth version of the song, featuring all new verses from Lebanese-Syrian rapper Eslam Jawaad, was performed.
+During the group's Asian tour dates, a fifth version of the song, featuring verses from his song with Damon Albarn, 'Alarm Chord' from Lebanese-Syrian rapper Eslam Jawaad, was performed.

 During Gorillaz co-creator Damon Albarn's 2014 solo tour for Everyday Robots, he performed the song live with Dan the Automator and Del the Funky Homosapien for the first time.
 Later in the tour, he played the song with new guest rappers like Vic Mensa, while also bringing back rappers who have previously performed the song with Gorillaz like Bashy and Snoop Dogg.

 Since Gorillaz' return in 2017, other rappers have performed the track, such as Little Simz and Vince Staples, with others like Kano and Del returning at select shows.

 Argentine rap star and freestyler Trueno performed the song alongside Gorillaz at Quilmes Rock in 2022.
 Later that same year, American rapper Freddie Gibbs made a guest appearance onstage with Gorillaz where he performed his verse from "Thuggin'" off his 2014 album Piñata.

+On 7 March 2026, Gorillaz performed the song on Saturday Night Live, marking the band's first appearance on the program; Del the Funky Homosapien returned for this performance.